milaneyia/obwc/src/docs/official-documentation.md

 ### Players' Pick

 A new prize makes its appearence in the osu!
 Beatmapping World Championship this year, the **Players' Pick**.
-A batch of 5 professional players (above #5000) will vote under specific judging criteria for their favorite entries among all the entries starting at Round 2.
+A batch of 5 professional players (above #5000) will evaluate the entries under a specific judging criteria.
 Note that results of Players' Pick will not influence the mapper judges as described in the leaderboard section below.

 ### Leaderboard